Autoneum

 Autoneum (legal name Autoneum Holding AG) is an internationally active Swiss automotive supplier headquartered in Winterthur, Switzerland.
 Autoneum is one of the leading manufacturers in vehicle acoustic and thermal insulation for vehicles and supplies the majority of global automobile manufacturers.

 Autoneum was founded in 2011 as a spin-off of Rieter Holding AG.
-As of 30 June 2023, Autoneum operates 64 production facilities and employs 15,813 people worldwide.
+As of 31 December 2025, Autoneum operates more than 70 production facilities and employs 16,400 people worldwide.
 Autoneum Holding AG is listed on the SIX Swiss Exchange.

 History

 In 1984, machine factory Rieter took over Unikeller AG, a manufacturer of noise control and thermal insulation systems for vehicles, thus laying the foundation stone for Autoneum.
 Unikeller AG became a fully owned subsidiary of Rieter Holding AG.

 This was followed in 1988 by the acquisition of the CHG Group in Rossdorf-Gundernhausen, Germany, AGFK in Sevelen, Switzerland and Sipavel in Setúbal, Portugal.

 In 1994, Firth Furnishings UK, a producer of vehicle carpets, was taken over, and one year later, in 1995, vehicle component manufacturer Globe Industries, USA.
 Together with this acquisition Rieter also took on UGN, a joint venture of Globe Industries with Japanese automotive supplier Nihon Tokushu Toryo (Nittoku).
 The Unikeller division was renamed Rieter Automotive Systems in the same year.

 The last vehicle component manufacturers from Italy and Brazil were purchased in 1996/97 and a joint venture was launched with Magee Carpet Company in the USA.

 A further joint venture with Nittoku was created in China in 2003 and a Development and Acoustic Center was opened in 2008 in Shanghai, China.

 The board of directors decided to split the Rieter Group in March 2011.
 The Rieter Automotive Systems division was spun off in May 2011 and entered as a stock-listed automotive supplier under the name Autoneum.

 In 2012, Autoneum and the Japanese automotive suppliers Nittoku and Toyota Boshoku agreed to collaborate in the development of interior systems for hybrid vehicles.

 In 2013, Autoneum opened a plant in the Russian city of Ryazan.
 As part of a move to adjust production capacities to the decline in demand on the European market, the subsidiary Autoneum Italy with plants in Desio, Pignataro, Santhià and Vicolungo was sold in the same year.
 It was also in 2013 that Autoneum engaged in a joint venture with its long-standing partner Nittoku and Chinese supplier TGPM Automotive Industry Group (TGPM).
 The joint venture company Wuhan Nittoku Autoneum Sound-Proof operates a production site in the Chinese city of Wuhan for the manufacture of thermal and acoustic management components.

 Autoneum established a further joint venture in 2014 with Korean automotive supplier SH Global.
 Autoneum Korea Ltd. has its registered office in Incheon, South Korea.